Inur89/cafe-sales-cleaning/README.md

 # Café Sales Data Cleaning

-A data cleaning and quality assessment project built with Python and pandas, using a deliberately "dirty" café transactions dataset.
-Part of the *Data Quality and Data Wrangling* coursework (DLBDSDQDW01) at IU Internationale Hochschule.
+A project involving data cleaning and quality assessment was built using Python and Pandas.
+The project used a deliberately "dirty" café transactions dataset.

 ## Overview